Lordnibbler/railsblog/README.md

 ### Persistence

 #### postgresql
 It uses Heroku Postgresql, configured via `DATABASE_URL` env var.
-In addition to application records, PostgreSQL stores the normalized Flickr photo catalog and its current display order.
+In addition to application records, PostgreSQL stores the normalized Flickr photo catalog, its current display order, and cached vision-model composition readings used by the Composition Studio.
 The schema can be found in [db/schema.rb](db/schema.rb).

 ### Cron
 It uses Heroku Scheduler add on to run two recurring jobs: